 Producer and Scriptwriter. b.
 London, 19th September, 1895.
 Since 1941 he did fifty gramophone programmes (as outside contributor) before joining the staff of the B.B.C.
 Address: 25, Crescent Grove, London, S.W.4.
 Phone: Macaulay 2040.
 Studied with Stanford at the Royal College of Music.
 Commissioned, Middlesex Regt., 1916, serving in France, Italy and Germany.
 On demobilisation combined business with journalism, mostly in connection with the theatre, music and ballet.
-Visited the U.S.A. three times, and travelled extenscripts and jointly produced "Sunday Rhapsody" and "Musical Extension of the scripts and produced "Sunday "Musical Extension of the scripts and produced "Sunday "Musical Extension of the scripts and produced "Musical Extension of the scripts and produced "Sunday "Musical Extension of the scripts and produced "Sunday Hobbies: Collecting gramophone records, visiting opera houses of foreign countries, and travel.
+Visited the U.S.A. three times, and travelled extenscripts and jointly produced "Sunday Rhapsody" and "Music Hobbies: Collecting gramophone records, visiting opera houses of foreign countries, and travel.